Cucao and Huillinco

 Cucao and Huillinco are two lakes in central Chiloé Island, Chile, linked by a strait forming one hydrologic lake.
 The two lakes are oriented in west-east fashion cutting off the Chilean Coast Range in Chiloé Island into two ranges; Piuchén to north and Pirulil to the south.
 The outlet of the lakes, Desaguadero or Cucao River lies at the western end of Cucao Lake, and flows into the Pacific.
+To the west Cucao is separated from the open ocean by an ancient dune field and pastures which are crossed by Desaguadero River.
+The bottom of both lakes is saline.